 So this development is only about two or three years old, but it's the biggest sensation in cosmology, the fact that the universe is expanding very, very rapidly.

-So that's sort of like a combination of some of Tesla's ideas of the energy of nothing put into Einstein's equations, because Einstein also had that idea back in 1917 with his cosmological constant theory.
+So that's sort of like a combination of some of Tesla's ideas of the energy of nothing put into Einstein's equations, because Einstein also had that idea back in 1917 with his cosmodule constant theory.

-He thought, you know, reading his works now, not the hearsay, but actually reading his works, he thought that you could actually generate usable energy, energy that you could then use in your kitchen, for example, out of nothing.
+He thought, you know, reading his works now, not of hearsay, but actually reading his works, he thought that you could actually generate usable energy, energy that you could then use in your kitchen, for example, out of nothing.

-It's called the Casimir effect.
+It's called a Casimir effect.

 It's very small in the laboratory.

-However, in outer space, there's a lot of it.
+However, in outer space, there's a lot of it, and it's enough to push galaxies apart.

 So whether or not Tesla himself realized the full implications of this is not clear.